wallberg-umd/dcfug2016-09/index.md

 ### What

-<b>Link out to native interface</b> - for each box, both for full results and individual hits; the native interface provides optimized display, navigation, and advanced search for the source data
+<b>Search Flow</b>
+- begin with single search box
+- results compartmentalized into boxes by source or resource type
+- link out to the native interface

 --

-### Search Flow
+### What

 ![Search Flow](flow-600.jpg)